MarsBased/handbook/guides/development/activerecord-guide.md

 This is useful to handle cases when a record may or may not exist.

 #### Performance
 In any of the forms, since we are making a search by ID the query will always be fast (as long as the index on the primary key has not deliberately been deleted).
-So the performance of a query like this is always very high.
+So the performance of a query like this is always very good.

 ### Retrieve by other attributes
 Retrieving a record by a non-primary key attribute is quite common.
 We may want to find a post by a slug, author, tag, etc. When more than one record match the condition, only the first one is returned (in general, it will be the most recent record).